-This inner psychological battlefield is where we confront the reality of our carnal person.
+This inner psychological battlefield is where we confront the reality of our own still deep-seated selfishness.
 It is the place where we can accurately see ourselves for who we really are as a human being – and not just on the surface, but deep down in the normally unseen regions of our make-up.

 The First Order Of Business

 So, it’s simple, really.
-This “incorrigible doppelganger” which lives deep beneath the surface of our conscious awareness, even after conversion, has no intention of ever surrendering to God.
+This “incorrigible doppelganger” which lives deep beneath the surface of our conscious awareness, even after conversion, has no intention of ever surrendering to God in faith.

 Thus, there is really only one option for dealing with this subconscious trouble maker.
 He must be subdued by one stronger than himself on that foundational level of the human psyche where he lives.

-And, that is exactly what Jesus does as He enters the believer in Spirit form by the Spiritual merger.
+And, that is exactly what Jesus does as He enters the believer in Spirit form through that metaphysical merger.
 This is the remedy that Paul reveals if we just continue reading in Romans through chapter eight, where he answers his own question from chapter seven: “O wretched man that I am!
 Who will deliver me from this body of death?”

 His answer in chapter 8 of Romans is this, “There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.

-“For the law of the Spirit of life in Christ Jesus [His shared character essence] has made me free from the law of sin and death.
-For what the law [the awkward external rules] could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh, that the righteous requirement of the law might be fulfilled in us [a reality based righteousness] who do not walk according to the flesh [subconscious selfish appetites] but according to the Spirit [the Spirit Christ within].
+“For the law of the Spirit of life in Christ Jesus [in His shared character essence] has made me free from the law of sin and death.
+For what the law [the awkward external rules] could not do in that it was weak through the flesh [those selfish subconscious appetites], God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh [He condemned the motive of self-determination expressing itself through those self-centered appetites], that the righteous requirement of the law might be fulfilled in us [a reality-based righteousness] who do not walk according to the flesh but according to the Spirit [the character essence of Christ within].

 “For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit, the things of the Spirit.
-For to be carnally minded [self-centered] is death, but to be spiritually minded is life and peace.
+For to be carnally minded [self-directed] is death, but to be spiritually minded [directed by Christ’s Spirit] is life and peace.
 Because the carnal mind is enmity [hostility] against God; for it is not subject to the law of God, nor indeed can be.
-So then, those who are in the flesh [following their self-centered appetites] cannot please God.
+So then, those who are in the flesh [merely following their own self-based inclinations] cannot please God.

-“But you are not in the flesh [driven by selfish appetites of the Carnal man] but in the Spirit [the character essence of Christ], if indeed the Spirit of God dwells in you.
+“But you are not in the flesh [driven by those selfish appetites] but in the Spirit [the character essence of Christ], if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.
 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.

-“But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life [a daily divine vitality] to your mortal bodies through His Spirit who dwells in you.”
-[Brackets added] (Ref.
-Romans 8:1-11 NKJV)
+“But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life [a daily vitality] to your mortal bodies through His Spirit who dwells in you.”
+(Ref.
+Romans 8:1-11 NKJV) [Brackets added]

 How It All Works